yahoo/validatar/README.md

 Functional testing framework for Big Data pipelines.
 Currently support querying pipeline results through Hive (HiveServer2) and Pig (PigServer).

+Validatar is currently compiled against *Hive-0.13* and *Pig-0.14*.
+Running against an older or newer version may result in issues if interfaces have changed.
+These are relatively minor from experience and can be fixed with relatively minor fixes to engine code.

 ## How to build Validatar

 You need maven/JDK to build Validatar.